junegunn/junegunn.github.io/content/docs/fzf/examples/chrome.md

 choice will do.

-See [Using fzf in your program](/fzf/tips/using-fzf-in-your-program/) to learn how to integrate fzf in your program.
+See [Using fzf in your program](/fzf/tips/using-fzf-in-your-program/) to learn how to integrate fzf into your program.

 ## Integration ideas

 * Allow selecting multiple items and open them all at once
     * `--multi` (tab and shift-tab to select multiple items)
+* Enable [line wrapping](/fzf/releases/0.54.0/) so that long URLs are not truncated
+    * `--wrap`
 * Use [multi-line feature](/fzf/tips/processing-multi-line-items/) of fzf to display the title of the page and the URL in separate lines
     * `--read0`